Flattening Rough-Sawn Wood

 If you’re a woodworker who wants to move on to more advanced projects, there’s only one path; that’s learning how to flatten rough-sawn wood.
 Continuing to buy S4S (smooth all four sides) at the home center will limit your project portfolio for two reasons.
 First, you’re stuck with 3/4-in.-thick stock.
 Advanced woodworking calls for a myriad of thicknesses only available in rough-sawn form.
 Second, by flattening dry, rough-sawn wood, you’ll end up with boards that are perfectly flat, straight and true, which is rare with store-bought boards.

 It takes an investment to flatten wood, though.
 You can’t pull this off without a jointer, surface planer and table saw.
-You could spend a ton of money on a jointer, but a basic 6-in. jointer will do most everything you’ll need; prices start at about $400.
+You could spend a ton of money on a jointer, but a basic 6-in. jointer will do most everything you’ll need.
 If you’re only doing small projects, you can get away with a 4-in. jointer for less money, but you won’t be able to flatten wider boards.
-Surface planers start at about $350.
 But you won’t get good results with either tool unless you keep them equipped with sharp knives.
 As for the table saw, any type will work fine, including portables.

 Woodworkers all have their own system for flattening wood, some of which are pretty complex.
 This is one simple method that’ll get you started.
 As you get comfortable with flattening, you’re sure to develop your own.